fuzzymfx/fuzzymfx.github.io/content/cv.md

   - Old Blog - [🔗](https://anubhavp.dev/oldblog/)
   - Current Blog - [🔗](https://anubhavp.dev/blog/)
   - Hugo Blog - [🔗](https://anubhavp.dev/paperblog/)
-  - Built a multi client blog application using Django and zuzu and hosted it on AWS EC2.
-The front end of the application was built using React & Bootstrap.
+  - Built a multi-client blog application using Django and zuzu and hosted it on AWS EC2.
+The front end of the application was built using React and Bootstrap.
 - [Qtree](https://github.com/fuzzymfx/qd-compression) - Inspired by KoalasToTheMax, QTree is a short live demonstration of **image compression and decompression** using Quadtrees, that partitions a two-dimensional image by recursively subdividing it into four quadrants.
   - \[*NodeJs, Quadtrees, Canvas- HTML5*] *- 2023*
   - Built a web application using NodeJs and Canvas to compress and decompress images using Quadtrees.